Ann Arbor Ice Cream Tour

 Go!
 Ice Cream

 Hands down Ypsilanti’s Go!
-Ice Cream is our favorite local Ann Arbor ice cream spot – and we didn’t even find them until June of this year.
+Ice Cream is our favorite local Ann Arbor ice cream spot.
+Fortunately they are open year round.

 I love that we’ve never had to wait in a long line – although there is almost always a short line.
 Limited seating is available at the counter or go through the hall to additional seating in a Washington St store front.
 Free parking is plentiful in nearby lots and on the street.

 Their shop is in an alley at 10 Washington St., just off Michigan Ave. why not stop for dinner at a nearby restaurant – Red Rock BBQ, Ypsi Alehouse, or Ma Lou’s (just pass on their delicious biscuit donuts if you want room for ice cream).
-Just a warning, they are closed Monday and Tuesday.
+Just a warning, they are closed Monday and Tuesday during the winter season.

 Blank Slate Creamery